 Programming in Finance and Economics I

 This course requires basic knowledge of a programming language, as specified in the admission criteria to the Master in Finance.
-For USI students, Informatica I is sufficient.
-Students with little or no programming experience in R have to follow an online tutorial before the course starts.Objectives
+For USI bachelor graduates, Informatica I is sufficient.
+Students from other universities require a similar introduction to programming.
+Students with little or no programming experience in R have to follow a tutorial before the start of the semester.

 Many interesting problems in economics and finance can only be solved with the help of the computer, as no analytical solution exist or large amounts of data are involved.
 This course teaches how to solve quantitative problems with the help of R, a powerful and widely used open source programming environment.